-This model will test whether Medicare and dually eligible beneficiaries who qualify for coverage under the Medicare or Medicaid Hospice Benefit would elect to receive the palliative and supportive care services typically provided by a hospice if they could continue to seek curative care from their providers.
-CMS will study whether access to such services will result in improved quality of care, patient and family satisfaction, and whether there are any effects on use of curative services and the Medicare or Medicaid Hospice Benefit.
+Through MCCM, CMS will study whether access to such services will result in improved quality of care, and improved patient and family satisfaction, and whether there are any effects on use of health services and the Medicare or Medicaid Hospice Benefit.

-Participating hospices will provide services under the model that are currently available under the Medicare hospice benefit for routine home care and respite levels of care, but cannot be separately billed under Medicare Parts A, B, and D. Services will be available around the clock, 365 calendar days per year and CMS will pay a per beneficiary per month fee ranging from $200 to $400 to participating hospices when delivering these services under the model.
+Under the model, participating hospices will provide services that are currently available under the Medicare hospice benefit for routine home care and respite levels of care, but cannot be separately billed under Medicare Parts A, B, and D. Model services are available around the clock, 365 calendar days per year.
+CMS pays a per-beneficiary per-month (PBPM) fee ranging from $200 to $400 to participating hospices when delivering these services under the model.

 Due to robust interest, CMS has expanded the model from an originally anticipated 30 Medicare-certified hospices to over 140 Medicare-certified hospices and extended the duration of the model from 3 to 5 years.
-This is expected to enable as many as 150,000 eligible Medicare beneficiaries with advanced cancers, chronic obstructive pulmonary disease, congestive heart failure, human immunodeficiency virus/ acquired immunodeficiency syndrome who receive services from participating hospices to experience this new option and flexibility.
+Participating hospices were randomly assigned to one of two cohorts.
+The first cohort began providing services to beneficiaries on January 1, 2016, and the second cohort began providing services on January 1, 2018.

 Questions about the Medicare Care Choices Model can be sent to CareChoices@cms.hhs.gov.